samdark/samdark.github.io_source/content/about.md

 ## Available for Hire

-I am available for hire to do:
+Currently I am working fulltime for SkyEng but may allocate some time for:

 - Code Reviews (basic security, Yii usage, cleanness, possible bugs etc.).
 - Consulting (both Yii-related and not).
-- Bootstrapping commuities.
 - Checking project is good for OpenSource before publishing.
-- Training and instruction.
-- Public speaking.
-- Technical writing.
-- System design.
-- Code.

 Availablity is subject to change.
 Rate depends on type of the project and specifics.
 Average is about $100/hr.
 I do give discounts and even may consider doing it for free for non-profits and OpenSource.